 How long do you want them to last?

 This may seem like an odd question with the obvious answer being as long as possible but this is not always the case.
 If you are fixing the fence panels before you move house or you plan to make changes to the property or garden at some point that will impact the placement of the fences you may prefer to go for something cheaper as it doesn’t need to last as long.
 However, if you are looking for something that ticks all three of the above points and will last as long as possible then you should consider fences made out of Brazilian hardwoods from Brazilian Wood Depot as they are strong and durable, whereas domestic soft-wood fences require regular maintenance which will cost you both more money and time in the long run.

 Some people prefer to paint their fences different colours where as others like a more natural wooden look.
 If you opt for fences from Brazilian Wood Depot you can choose from six different types of wood that all differ in colour from the Garapa which is a blonde or wheat-brown shade to the Ipe which is an olive-brown to dark brown shade.
 With six types of wood to choose from you are bound to find the perfect shade for your property.

 Another thing to consider before buying new fences is whether or not you want a gap between each panel or whether you want them to be closed off.
 The benefit of a gap is that you can see through them, but it does of course mean people on the outside can also see in if they want to as well.

-If you are wanting a private space, somewhere to relax, sunbathe or even enjoy a small hot tub then you will probably want complete privacy.
+If you are wanting a private space, somewhere to relax, sunbathe, host great garden parties, or even enjoy a small hot tub then you will probably want complete privacy.
 However, if you have a small garden and are opting for a darker wood you may find that having a gap lets in a little bit more light and makes the space feel more open.
 When consider if you want a gap or not refer back to the three original questions and see if that helps you make your decision, boundaries, aesthetics and safety.